suyeon240park/ECE243-Karaoke-Program/README.md

 # ECE243 Karaoke Program
-This is a karaoke program that allows users to sing along to the song "My Heart Will Go On" by Celine Dion.
-It is written in C and operated by the Intel NIOS II Processor in FPGA.
+This karaoke program enables users to sing along with Celine Dion's "My Heart Will Go On."
+Developed in C, it is powered by the Intel NIOS II Processor within an FPGA.

 ## Features